Operating activities section by indirect method

 • Note 1 – depreciation expense:

-It is a non-cash expense that reduces net income but does not affect cash.
-It is, therefore, added back to the net income.
+Depreciation is a non-cash expense that reduces net income but does not affect the cash balance.
+Therefore, under the indirect method, it is added back to the net income in the operating activities section.

 • Note 2 – decrease in interest receivable: